mgphp/BirthdaysApp/README.md

   The search box component returns a filtered list of birthdays even new birthdays that have been added by the form.
-(I may have misintrepreted this though as I think it may have to filter the birthday list and not return search results)
+(I may have misintrepreted this though as I think it may have to filter the birthday list and not return search results, apologies if so).

   I have written a number of unit tests that test the individual components.
-If I had more time I would of made these more robust, and wrote tests for my util functions.
-But I just wanted to demonstrate the use of unit test.
-But I wanted to concnetrate on the UI and the app.
+If I had more time I would make these more robust, I would also write tests for my util functions.
+But I just wanted to demonstrate the use of unit test and to concentrate on the UI and the app.

   For the UI I am using a mobile first approach and tried immitate something that resembles a contraol panel.
 I have styled the components with flexbpx and without the use af framework.